blin/ponish/editors-notes.md

 ## Differences from original

+- In some cases original images have earthographic and ponish side-by-side, which makes it hard to NOT read earthographic.
+I've split the images to remove the earthographic, but some overhang from earthographic is left, if you find some of the overhang confusing see the uncut original.
 - Original manual has detailed photographs of written text on paper, some of them a bit blurry.
 I have compressed them using `convert -colorspace Gray -normalize -threshold 55%` for faster serving.
 If